Hemant-Patil/sample-where-is-my-car/README.md

 * abstract.txt
 * app.json
 * cordova.js               // needed by the Ripple Emulator
-* pg_event_assist.js       // allows app to be run as a web app or PhoneGap* app and use deviceready for both for initialization.
+* pg_event_assist.js       // allows app to run as web app or PhoneGap* app and use deviceready for both for initialization
 * fauxgap.js               // stub file, fake PhoneGap API for debugging on desktop
 * css/app_styles.css
 * css/ios_styles.css
 * js/app.js

-Copyright (c) 2012, Intel Corporation
+Copyright (c) 2012, Intel Corporation.
+All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: